-3949 Shelbourne Street is a proposal to build a six-storey, 76-unit purpose-built rental building with two ground floor commercial units.
+3949 Shelbourne Street is a proposal for a six-storey purpose-built rental complex with two ground floor commercial units.

 The property was formerly used as a Shell gas station.